-A PRI circuit includes 23 voice channels to support 23 concurrent calls, and one data channel to support call-related functionality like caller ID.
-Voice calls that are supported through PRI technology are submitted as electrical pulses and routed through traditional telecommunications carriers.
+A PRI circuit includes 23 voice channels to support 23 concurrent calls and one data channel to support call-related functionality like caller ID.
+Voice calls supported through PRI technology are submitted as electrical pulses and routed through traditional telecommunications carriers.
 Traditional telephony requires a relationship with a telecommunications company and on-site servicing of cabling to add lines or upgrade equipment.

 PRI is an alternative to IP-based phone technologies, including SIP trunking.

 - Does not rely on data bandwidth to support voice calls